 - Switching antiperspirants: When underarms are red from seborrhea, almost anything will make them redder, including antiperspirants, even though they are only aggravating the seborrhea and not causing it.

 What over-the-counter products can help dandruff?

-Corticosteroid creams reduce inflammation.
-You can buy them over the counter in either 0.5% or 1% concentrations.
+- Corticosteroid creams reduce inflammation.
+These can be purchased over the counter in either 0.5% or 1% concentrations.
 They are safe to use on the face and will often help in just a couple of days when applied twice daily.
 These products also are available as scalp lotions that are applied once a day, preferably on damp hair after shampooing.
-You can use scalp corticosteroid creams together with medicated shampoos.
+One can use scalp corticosteroid creams together with medicated shampoos.

 As with shampoos, creams should be applied until the seborrhea subsides.
 When the seborrhea comes back (and it will, sooner or later), the creams should be used again.